marodrigues20/java-certifications/ocp-java-11-programmer-2/src/main/java/chapter_7/A-UnderstandThreads.md

 - First, you define the *Thread* with the corresponding task to be done.
 - Then, you start the task by using the *Thread.start()* method.

-> Note: Remember that order of thread execution is not often guaranteed.
+> Note: Remember that order of thread execution is not often guaranteed. <br>
 > The exam commonly presents questions in which multiple tasks are started at the same time, and you must determine the
 > result.